The Low-Cost Engine: Threshold Performance and Recovery in a Long-Term Chen Taijiquan Practitioner

 What the Data Can and Cannot Establish

 The most interesting adaptations are often invisible until the system is stressed.
 Sustained threshold sparring did not reveal a fragile body pushed past its limits.
 It revealed a regulated system, a 42-year-old chassis operating at younger RPMs with surprising economy.
-The mechanisms that might account for that economy are examined across two companion pieces: the autonomic and metabolic layer: vagal tone, respiratory efficiency, lactate interpretation, cellular adaptation, in the piece on autonomic and metabolic efficiency, and the structural and neurological layer: integrated load distribution, Song, elastic storage, the interoceptive feedback loop, in the piece on internal training and systemic efficiency.

 Internal martial arts don't raise the redline.
 They quietly lower the cost of operating near it.
 And that difference only becomes visible when the system is finally stressed hard enough to reveal it.